gururv-cyber/zomatoclone/README.md

-planning to start a project
+# this is my project